 You might have noticed us recommending free walking tours a lot in our articles however there’s a good reason for this – it’s simply one of the best ways to get a quick introduction to a city and see some of the main sites.
 City Explorers run a free tour every day at 11am and 1pm taking about 2 hours and this will give you a fantastic introduction to Edinburgh as well as covering some of the other things I recommend in this article!

 If you can’t make the free walking tour, there are also a range of specialised walking tours in Edinburgh that can be worth doing, particularly some of the evening ghost tours that focus on Edinburgh’s dark history!
-Click here to see some of the walking tours on offer or check out one of our handpicked tours below!
+Click here to see some of the walking tours on offer.

 3. Holyrood Palace and Scottish Parliament

 Holyrood Palace and the Scottish Parliament represent two sides of Scottish history.
 Holyrood Palace has been the official residence of the British Monarchy since the 16th Century and currently, Queen Elizabeth II spends one week of the year living there in the summer.
 The Scottish Parliament building has been opened since 2004 following the devolution of powers to Scotland in 1999 and represents the recent autonomy of the region.
 It’s undeniable that both buildings are an important part of Scotland’s history and are open to visitors who want to learn more during their 2 days in Edinburgh.